hdsjiw/temp-repo/Lab3.md

 ### Proposal (Level 3 Heading)
 ---
  I am planning to make a computer vision software that detects objects in images.
- In order to build it, I will use opencv, deep learning libraries, such as [TensorFlow](https://www.tensorflow.org/?hl=ko) or [PyTorch](https://pytorch.org/), and other open source softwares For example, the objects in the following images were detected using [mmdetection](https://github.com/open-mmlab/mmdetection):
+ In order to build it, I will use opencv, deep learning libraries, such as [TensorFlow](https://www.tensorflow.org/?hl=ko) or [PyTorch](https://pytorch.org/), and other open source softwares.
+ For example, the objects in the following images were detected using [mmdetection](https://github.com/open-mmlab/mmdetection):

 ---
 ### Dependencies (Level 3 Heading)
   - python
   - opencv-python
   - tensorflow
   - openmmlab
   - package manager

  ### Installation (Level 3 Heading)
   In a bash terminal, run the following commands (Do NOT actually run these commands in your computer):
- '''
+ '''sh
 $ sudo apt update
 $ conda create -n cv_detection
 $ conda activate cv_detection